 The ADHD Diet: Tips and Advice

-It isn’t exclusively seen in children.
-More and more adults are being diagnosed with ADHD, and the total number of Americans being diagnosed with ADHD has skyrocketed by more than 40 percent in the past few years.
+It is not exclusively seen in children.
+More and more adults are being diagnosed with ADHD, and the total number of Americans being diagnosed with ADHD has skyrocketed by more than 40% in the past few years.

 Why the sudden increase?
-More and more doctors, researchers and medical professionals are wondering if there’s a link between lifestyle factors — such as your diet — and ADHD.
+More and more doctors, researchers and medical professionals are wondering if there is a link between lifestyle factors — such as your diet — and ADHD.

 Dietary and Lifestyle Risks and Triggers for ADHD